tacman/msgphp/docs/infrastructure/api-platform.md

 - Requires [api-platform/core]

-## Domain projection data provider
+## Domain Projection Data Provider

 When working with [projections](../projection/models.md) an [API Data Provider] is provided by `MsgPhp\Domain\Infra\ApiPlatform\DomainProjectionDataProvider`.
 It uses any [projection repository](../projection/repositories.md) in an effort to provide API resources.